The Rough Guide to Cellaring Wine in a Hot Climate – A Survival Guide for Apartment Dwellers

 UNDER $20

-Fat Bastard Chardonnay 2022 – $13 at Our Cellar.
-It’s better than the 2021, which isn’t saying a lot.
+Fat Bastard Chardonnay 2023 – $13 at Our Cellar.
+It’s better than the 2022, which isn’t saying a lot.
 It’s still over-oaked, overworked and lacking finesse.
 We’re listing it here because the punters can’t get enough of it; it’s been the best-selling chardy at Nicks for the last 8 years, they tell us.
 Other merchants say people buy cases of this stuff.
 Not surprising since the price is sharp, but everything else is pretty blunt.
-We have thick slabs of caramel / vanilla oak, fruit that is ripe and pineapple sweet and lacks varietal definition.
+We have thick slabs of caramel / vanilla oak, fruit that is ripe, pineapple sweet and lacks varietal definition.
 The taste is confected, makes me think of lollies.
 89 points.
 The next wine is a much better option for the same money.

 Mystery MR222 Reserve Margaret River Chardonnay 2022 – $13 at Winestar in an unbroken dozen.
 This is Miles from Nowhere Best Blocks Chardonnay, with 5 gold medals to its credit.
 Ships under its normal label, with free freight to most of Australia.
 The oak dominates but there’s just enough fruit to stand up to it.
 It’s a big, rich and round wine that’s been our go-to chardy for a few months now.
 Top value drinking now but it’ll improve for a couple more years.
 93 points.

-Babich Hawkes Bay Chardonnay 2024 – $15 at Our Cellar.
+Babich Hawkes Bay Chardonnay 2024 – $16 at Our Cellar.
 An attractive chardy offering rich, ripe peaches and nectarines, mild cashews and hints of vanilla, with chalky minerals in the background.
 The slinky, creamy texture adds to the wine’s appeal.
 It’s not the most complex chardy and the finish is a tad short, but it’s good drinking now and will fill out over the next year or two.
 92/93 points.

 Deep Woods Estate Chardonnay 2024 – $17 at 1st Choice in a twin pack.
-These guys offer lots of deals that bring the price down to $15.
+These guys offer lots of deals that often bring the price down to $15.
 Stone fruits and grilled nuts, a gentle rendition of Margaret River chardy from a winery that‘s built quite a reputation for its wines.
 It’s tidy and polished.
 Nothing’s overdone so it sneaks up on you, softly, softly – you look at the empty glass and wonder where it went.
 Good value.
 93 points.

 Robert Oatley Signature Series Margaret River Chardonnay – $18 at Our Cellar.
 Made by Larry Cherubino, offering attractive ripe stone fruits and hints of cashews in the elegant style that is Larry’s usual signature.
 It will please crowds with its seductive sweet fruit.
 93 points.